 It is through the understanding that each team member is essential and plays an important role that contributes to the success of the project.
-By establishing unity and equality, each member will become more comfortable in collaborating with the rest of the team – be it in their home country, or with the offshore team.
+By establishing unity and equality, each member will become more comfortable in collaborating with the rest of the team – be it in their home country, or with the team.

 3. Plan for the worst